 No diet is foolproof when it comes to smooth digestion, plant-based diets included.
-Typically, it’s only when someone first starts a plant-based diet that there are digestive issues like bloating and gas.
+Typically, it’s only when someone first starts a plant-based diet that there are digestive issues like belly bloating and gas.
 When a body is not used to the large amounts of fiber, it can take a week or so to adjust.
 It’s helpful to eat smaller quantities of some of the trigger foods until your body adjusts.
 These foods include:

 - Broccoli, cauliflower, cabbage and other cruciferous vegetables

 Plant-based diet tip: To help your body adjust to large amounts of fiber, be sure to drink sufficient water.
 This not only hydrates your body, but it also helps move things along J

 Encourages Healthy Habits